 Lingopie’s approach is centered around using authentic German-language TV shows and movies as learning material.
 This not only provides exposure to real-life language use (which is great for speeding up fluency), but also makes the learning process more enjoyable and engaging in my opinion.

 Plus, their library is very deep.
-With a Netflix integration, as well as in-house licensed material, there is thousands of hours of material to watch.
+They’re constantly adding new high-quality shows and movies to their content library, resulting in thousands of hours of material to watch.

 Layered Features On Top Of The Video